DonaldWere/AML_2019_Group4/README.md

 <br> Momentum gradient descent addresses the key limitations of plain-vanilla:
 * Speed of convergence especially as it approaches a minimum point
 * Inability to go past other local minima(or saddle points).

 <br> As illustrated using the same step size of 0.001, the function **converges faster than plain vanilla _(in 278 steps compared to 1,599 under plain-vanilla)._**
 <p align="center">
   <img src="https://github.com/DennisOndieki/AML_2019_Group4/blob/master/Images/loss_path2.png">
-</p> It however also has the challenge of not going past the local minima if the criteria is met(gradient is zero at all minima).
+</p> It however also has the challenge of not going past the local minimum.

 ### Effect of changing the step size (Momentum Gradient Descent)
 </p>1.
 The function achieved the global minimum more over the step sizes at which it converged
 <p align="center">
   <img src="https://github.com/DennisOndieki/AML_2019_Group4/blob/master/Images/min_loss2.png">
 </p> 2.
 The function converged only 30% of the time implying that momentum gradient descent overshoots _(disregard the infinity)_.
-The function exploded in many cases indicating that it went beyond the recommended evaluation rectangle.
 <p align="center">
   <img src="https://github.com/DennisOndieki/AML_2019_Group4/blob/master/Images/min_loss_freq2.png">
 </p> 3.
-The number of iterations does not follow the same linear path as under plain vanilla.
-The number of steps needed are roughly the same over the step sizes which also highlights the weakness of momentum when close to a minimum point(it does big, almost equal zig-zag movements)
+The number of iterations needed for convergence are roughly the same over the step sizes.
+This is a weakness of momentum (it does big, almost equal zig-zag movements when close to a minimum point).
 <p align="center">
   <img src="https://github.com/DennisOndieki/AML_2019_Group4/blob/master/Images/iterations2.png">